stefan-it/german-gpt2/README.md

 ## German GPT-2 fine-tuned on Faust I and II

-We fine-tuned our German GPT-2 model on "Faust I and II" from Johann Wolfgang Goethe.
+We fine-tuned our German GPT-2 model (v1.0 version) on "Faust I and II" from Johann Wolfgang Goethe.
 These texts can be obtained from [Deutsches Textarchiv (DTA)](http://www.deutschestextarchiv.de/book/show/goethe_faust01_1808).
 We use the "normalized" version of both texts (to avoid out-of-vocabulary problems with e.g. "ſ")

 Fine-Tuning was done for 100 epochs, using a batch size of 4 with half precision on a RTX 3090.
 Total time was around 12 minutes (it is really fast!).